wpmetabox/docs/_docs/field-settings.md

 `video` | Upload or select a video from the Media Library using the WordPress media popup.
 `wysiwyg` | WordPress editor.

+{% include alert.html content="In addition to the above field types, you can also use HTML5 input types.
+See [this guide](/html5-input-types/) for details." %}

 ## Field-specific settings

 Besides all common settings, each field type can have its own settings.
 Please see more details for each field type on the left menu (section "Fields").